cardillan/mindcode/compiler/src/test/resources/library/doc/SYSTEM-LIBRARY_template.markdown

 * `units`: functions for searching and binding available units of required type.
 * `math`: mathematical functions.

+## Compiled function sizes

 As Mindustry Logic limits the program size to 1,000 instructions, the compiled size of the library functions may be very important.
-For this reason, the documentation of each function contains a table of the size of the resulting code.
-The size is measured under the following condition:
+The documentation of each function contains a table specifying the size of the resulting code under various conditions.
+The size is measured using these rules:

 - all input arguments are variables,
 - all output values provided by the function are used,
 - the optimization level is set to `advanced`.

-If a function just returns its input parameter as the return value and does nothing else, it's size is zero.
+If a function just returns its input parameter as the return value and does nothing else, it doesn't produce any instruction - it's size is zero.
 The system libraries sometimes use these functions for consistency, for example as a special case for a vararg function.

 The following types of function calls are measured: